fedora-infra/python-fedora/doc/service.rst

 from a controller method without defining the __json__() method, TurboGears_ would give you an error that it was unable to adapt the object to JSON.
-The JSON method transforms the object into a dict with sensibly named values for the variable and property so that simplejson is able to marshall the data to JSON.
-Note that you will often have to choose between space (more data takes more bandwidth to deliver to the enduser) and completeness (you need to return enough data so the client isn't looking for another method that can complete its needs) when returning data.
+The JSON method transforms the object into a dict with sensibly named values for the variable and property so that simplejson is able to marshal the data to JSON.
+Note that you will often have to choose between space (more data takes more bandwidth to deliver to the end user) and completeness (you need to return enough data so the client isn't looking for another method that can complete its needs) when returning data.